The National University of Ireland is to end the matriculation examinations after eighty-two years.

-Professor Gus Martin, U.C.D., comments on his regret at the abolition of the matriculation examination.
+Professor Gus Martin, of University College Dublin (UCD) regrets the abolition of the matriculation examination.
 Kieran Mulvey, the general secretary of the Association of Secondary Teachers in Ireland (ASTI), is in favour of the abolition saying that the Leaving Certificate is a good standard of university entry.

 The Matric ended in 1992 after 82 years.
 From then on university applicants have been judged by their Leaving Certificate results alone.

 An RTÉ News report broadcast on 26 January 1990.
 The reporter is Tom Kelly.